Generalized Von Neumann Universe and Non-Well-Founded Sets: Non-Well-Founded Sets

-\begin{remark} \ Each IGS has one infinite branch.
+From above definitions, we can see that each IGS has only one infinite branch.
 A non-well-founded set with multiple infinite branches can be formed from IGS through power set operations.
-So IGS are generators of the non-well-founded sets. \end{remark}
+Hence IGS are generators of the non-well-founded sets.

-From definition \ref{DefLimit}, we can see that the limit of finitely generated sets exists if $H_n$ is a homogeneous sequence in a $\aleph_{0}$-categorical theory.
-As the result, it is essential to find out conditions for Th$(H_{n})$ to be $\aleph_{0}$-categorical and homogeneous.
+From definition \ref{DefLimit}, it is clear that the limit of finitely generated sets exists if $H_n$ is a homogeneous sequence in a $\aleph_{0}$-categorical theory.
+As a result, it is essential to find out conditions for Th$(H_{n})$ to be $\aleph_{0}$-categorical and homogeneous.
 First, let's review more background knowledge in model theory.